tari-project/tari/RFC/src/RFC-0140_Syncing_and_seeding.md

    1. Establish a connection with the peer.
    2. Request a peer list from that peer.
    3. Request information about the most recent chain state (total accumulated work, block height, etc.) from the peer.
-4. Choose the longest chain based on PoW.
+4. Choose the longest chain based on PoW.
 5. Download all headers from genesis block up onto [current head](currenthead), and validate the headers as you receive them.
 6. Download [UTXO](utxo) set at [pruning horizon](pruninghorizon).
 7. Download all blocks from  [pruning horizon](pruninghorizon) up to [current head](currenthead), if the node is doing a complete sync, the [pruning horizon](pruninghorizon) will just be infinite, which means you will download all blocks ever created.